 You need to integrate movements, attitudes, ideas and emotions into your whole life.
 That is the way of Argentine Tango.

 Tip 3: Practice every day.
 You do not need to set a time or commit to long practice sessions.
 Even a little is good.
-Anytime… all the time: Tango is Life.
+Anytime, all the time: Tango is Life.

-Argentine Tango, well danced, looks spontaneous.
+Argentine Tango, when danced well, looks spontaneous.

 Tip 4: Listen to music from orchestras of the Golden Era.
 Those recordings have the cadence that you need to incorporate into your moves.
 Get to know the songs and become familiar with them.

 Tip 5: You are passionate about Tango.
-This is what fuels your growth as a dancer.
+This passion is what fuels your growth as a dancer.
 Focus and direct this passion efficiently.

 You dance Argentine Tango to become a better example of a human being.

 Tip 6: Choose your teachers wisely.
-Search for the roots of this Art.
+Search for the roots of this art.